DarrenLloydMoty/airbnb-clone-project/README.md

 ### 5. Project Manager / Team Lead
 Coordinates the team, sets milestones, tracks progress, and ensures timely delivery.
 Acts as a bridge between the technical team and stakeholders, ensuring clear communication and accountability.

+## API Security

+To ensure the safety and integrity of user data and transactions, the backend APIs will include the following security measures:

+### 1. Authentication
+Only verified users can access the system using secure login mechanisms (e.g., JWT or OAuth2).
+This prevents unauthorized access.

+### 2. Authorization
+Role-based permissions control what actions a user can take.
+For example, only property owners can modify their listings.

+### 3. Rate Limiting
+Limits the number of requests per user or IP address to prevent abuse (e.g., brute-force attacks or DDoS attempts).

+### 4. Input Validation and Sanitization
+Prevents injection attacks (like SQL or XSS) by validating and cleaning user inputs before processing.

+### 5. HTTPS Enforcement
+All communications with the API will use HTTPS to protect data in transit from eavesdropping and tampering.

+These security measures protect sensitive data such as user credentials, personal info, and payment transactions.